andreaBokova/react-movie-search-app/README.md

 # Movie Search App

-A basic React project created for learning purposes.

-This project is based on the **Tech With Tim React movie search app tutorial on YouTube** and is built to practice fundamental React concepts.
+A basic React project created for learning purposes - built to practice fundamental React concepts.

 The application connects to a movie API that allows users to search for movies and add selected movies to a favorites list.